 Some argue that “right-to-work” policies support small businesses and allow workers to advocate for themselves on an individual basis.
 However, others say that these policies are designed to crush union power in certain states to the benefit of big businesses.

-“A state’s standing as to so-called ‘right-to-work’ does not directly impact a union member,” says Rodger Brand, an airborne helicopter reporter in the St. Louis area.
-Brand is also a member of SAG-AFTRA’s national board and chair of the union’s Right-to-Work Committee.
+“A state’s standing as to so-called ‘right-to-work’ does not directly impact a union member,” says Rodger Brand, a member of SAG-AFTRA’s national board and chair of the union’s Right-to-Work Committee.
 “Members working in ‘right-to-work’ states still enjoy all of the rights and privileges of membership;” these include involvement in union elections, awards, and educational opportunities.

-“However, members are still obligated to abide by all of the union’s membership rules,” says Brand.
+“However, members are still obligated to abide by all of the union’s membership rules,” Brand continues.
 “Including Global Rule One,” which states that union members cannot work nonunion gigs.
-“Members also know that by agreeing to work only union, they maintain professional standards and rates of pay,” Brand follows up.
+“Members also know that by agreeing to work only union, they maintain professional standards and rates of pay,” he says.
 “Without this strength, it would be a race to the bottom.”

-“Members are often engaged regionally in activities to organize new employers, fight for fair treatment or better working conditions, and encourage legislative activity to improve the lives of their fellow performers,” says Brand.
-Recently, SAG-AFTRA has emphasized campaigns focusing on regulating child labor, fighting ageism, promoting image rights, and protecting state and local tax incentives for the entertainment industry.
+“Members are often engaged regionally in activities to organize new employers, fight for fair treatment or better working conditions, and encourage legislative activity to improve the lives of their fellow performers,” Brand says.
+Recently, SAG-AFTRA has campaigned for regulating child labor, fighting ageism, promoting image rights, and protecting state and local tax incentives for the entertainment industry.
 However, the union has seen the most legislative traction in the state houses of New York and California.

 “It’s a perilous time for unions,” Equity president Kate Shindle told Backstage.
 “There’s ‘right-to-work’ legislation being proposed all over the country which would essentially starve unions of funds, and it is a large-scale way of weakening unions and, by doing that, weakening workers and transferring more power to management and corporations.”

-So-called “right-to-work” states include Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia (currently being challenged in court), Wisconsin, and Wyoming.
+So-called “right-to-work” states include Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
 In these states, there are union prevention laws on the books.

 Typically, union activism leans in the direction of liberal policies.
-At-large, unions traditionally support Democratic politicians, providing a reliable machine of votes for blue candidates and against red ones.
+Historically, unions have supported Democratic politicians, providing a reliable source of votes for blue candidates.
 However, that is not always the case.
 Police unions around the country have unflinchingly supported Republican President Donald Trump.
-Also, it’s worth noting, that before he was president of the country, Republican Ronald Reagan was president of SAG.
+Also, it’s worth noting that, before he was president of the country, Republican Ronald Reagan was president of SAG.
 All to say, if you disagree with a union’s politics, you might dislike the organization as a whole.

 Sometimes politicians get large-scale campaign donations from wealthy business owners who don’t want their workers to unionize.
 If a politician relies on donations to campaign victoriously, they will support legislation that nods to their benefactors.
 Unions also give to political campaigns, which could position them against certain rivals.